Frank-Pechar/react-goals-list/README.md

 - Exercises in using different styling techniques such as:

-- Inline CSS styles
+- Dynamic Inline CSS styles
-- Toggling css classes
+- Toggling CSS classes
 - Styled Components
 - Styled Components using dynamic props
 - CSS Modules